tinasalvisberg/take-home-challenge/README.md

 # Lightweight AI REST Service

 This is a small proof of concept for a text-based classifier.
-You can enter a sentence and get a prediction of what you said about your health state should be followed up.
+You can enter some text and get a prediction if what you said about your health state should be followed up on.
 Possible outcome labels are: `low_concern`, `needs_follow_up` and `urgent_review`.

 Disclaimer: this is a technical prototype and NOT a medical product.
 Please do not use this to self-diagnose.